Slightly Non-Linear Higher-Order Tree Transducers: The (almost) purely affine Interaction Abstract Machine

 This comes from fact that what is computed by the IAM, in our case the tree, is invariant by $\beta$-reduction.
 Since this is a minor variant of standard results (see e.g.~\cite{AccattoliLV20,Parsimonious}), we relegate the proof to \Cref{sec:paiam-soundness}.

-\subsection{Bounding tapes via a typing invariant.}
+\paragraph{Bounding Tapes via a Typing Invariant.}

 The size of tapes $T\in\{\resm,\resmtwo\}^*$ can be controlled by leveraging the type system.
 The idea is that a tape that appears in an IAM run \enquote{points to} an occurrence of the base type $o$ in the type of the current subterm.
+Formally, we define inductively: